dushyantkhosla/python-snippets/README.md

     Titles and axes labels
     - should be set before calling this function
     - here they will be spaced away from the chart

+    Text, annotations etc. should also be set before
+    See: ax.annotate, ax.text, ax.vlines, ax.hlines ...
     """
     font_title = {
         'size': 20,